quinlan-lab/constraint-tools/README.md

 bash tests/dashboard.sh $PWD
 ```

-Follow the instructions at the command line to view a web app that visualizes observed mutation counts, and those expected under a null model of sequence-dependent mutation (see `model-definition` folder), as a function of genomic coordinate.
+Follow the instructions at the command line to view a web app that visualizes observed mutation counts, and those expected under a null model of sequence-dependent mutation (see `define-model` folder), as a function of genomic coordinate.

 A plot of estimated mutation probabilities of the neutral model can be found here: https://github.com/quinlan-lab/constraint-tools/blob/main/tests/plot_mutation_probabilities.ipynb